smartdevicelink/sdl_hmi_integration_guidelines/docs/TTS/GetCapabilities/index.md

   TTS is performed by the HMI through:

   1. TEXT - Plain text format.
 TTSChunks with this type provide plain text to be spoken in the `text` field
   2. SAPI_PHONEMES - Microsoft Speech API Format.
-TTSChunks with this type provide a group of phonemes in this format in the `text` field
+TTSChunks with this type provide a group of phonemes with this format in the `text` field
   3. LHPLUS_PHONEMES - LH+ Phoneme format.
-TTSChunks with this type provide a group of phonemes in this format in the `text` field
+TTSChunks with this type provide a group of phonemes with this format in the `text` field
   4. PRE_RECORDED - Prerecorded sounds.
 TTSChunks with this type provide a value from [Common.PrerecordedSpeech](../../common/enums/index.md#prerecordedspeech) in the `text` field
   5. FILE - Uploaded audio files.
 TTSChunks with this type provide a filename pointing to an audio file previously uploaded through a PutFile RPC in the `text` field
       * These audio files can be in one of the following file types/specifications, all must be supported in order for the HMI to support the `FILE` option: